aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

 in Amazon SageMaker from a Kubernetes cluster.
 This guide shows you how to set up the operators.
 The guide also explains how to use the operators to optimize hyperparameters, run batch transform jobs, and setup an inference endpoint.

 There is no additional charge to use these operators.
 You do incur charges for any Amazon SageMaker resources that you use through these operators.
-The procedures and guidelines here assume you are familiar with Kubernetes and standard commands.
+The procedures and guidelines here assume you are familiar with Kubernetes and its basic commands.

 .. contents::